 Jean Nicolet entered what now has become known as the Old Northwest through its natural gateway, the great arm of Lake Michigan that bears the name Green Bay.
-A hundred years before, the French had sailed up the St. Lawrence River and started their first settlement in Canada.
-Rigorous winters and savage enmity combined with other untoward circumstances to render their foothold at Montreal insecure, and exploration westward was a slow process.
-At the end of a century they had progressed no further than Lake Huron.
-No Frenchman had ventured into the forest fastnesses of Wisconsin, Illinois, Minnesota, Indiana or Ohio.
-Nothing was known as to the extent of the mysterious region that stretched westward, though few men believed that there was more than a narrow strip between the great lakes and the China sea.
+The French had sailed up the St. Lawrence River a hundred years before and started their first settlement in Canada.
+Rigorous winters and savage enmity combined with other untoward circumstances rendered their foothold at Montreal insecure, and exploration westward was a slow process.
+They had progressed no further than Lake Huron at the end of a century.
+No Frenchman had ventured into the forest fastnesses of Wisconsin, Illinois, Minnesota, Indiana, or Ohio.
+Nothing was known about the extent of the mysterious region that stretched westward, though few men believed there was more than a narrow strip between the great lakes and the China sea.
 The delusion was common that a river would be found leading to the Celestial empire.
 Thus the dream of Columbus survived in modified form 150 years after the caravel of the explorer had grated its keel on the shore of Watling’s Island.

 From time to time, wandering Indians brought to the eager listeners at Quebec, tales of the unknown western region.
-These but made more keen the desire to reach the riches of Cathay; but the vague accounts of the Indians were distorted and misapprehended.
-How little was actually known of this region is shown by a map carefully drawn by Samuel de Champlain, governor of New France, two years before Nicolet started on his quest.
+These made keener the desire to reach the riches of Cathay, but the vague accounts of the Indians were distorted and misapprehended.
+How little was known of this region is shown by a map carefully drawn by Samuel de Champlain, governor of New France, two years before Nicolet started his quest.
 On it, Green Bay is placed north of Lake Superior, and Lakes Huron and Ontario are connected directly.
 Lake Michigan is not on his map unless his Lac des Puants — the usual designation for Green Bay — is intended to represent it.
 An island designated as the region of copper mines he places in Green Bay.
-Niagara Falls he had never seen and his supposition was that it was a rapid in the river.
+Niagara Falls, he had never seen, and he supposed that it was rapid in the river.

-The fanciful description of this people given by his Indian visitors and the fact that they made their habitation on the shores of a “great water” confirmed Champlain in his belief that he had at last found the long-sought clue to the route to China.
+The fanciful description of these people given by his Indian visitors and the fact that they made their habitation on the shores of a “great water” confirmed Champlain in his belief that he had, at last, found the long-sought clue to the route to China.
 He chose Jean Nicolet as his ambassador.
-Nicolet had lived for a number of years in the lodges of the Algonquin tribes, and knew their languages.
-He was accustomed to the fatigues and privations of wilderness life, and the lore of the woods was a lesson he had conned fully as well as any of his dusky companions.
-In July of the year 1634 he started on his journey, accompanied by some Jesuit priests who were about to establish a mission in the Huron country and were glad to avail themselves of Nicolet’s guidance.
-At the Isle de Allumettes they parted, and Nicolet pursued his way with Indian companions only.
+Nicolet had lived for several years in the lodges of the Algonquin tribes and knew their languages.
+He was accustomed to the fatigues and privations of wilderness life, and the lore of the woods was a lesson he had fully conned with any of his dusky companions.
+In July 1634, he started on his journey, accompanied by some Jesuit priests who were about to establish a mission in the Huron country and were glad to avail themselves of Nicolet’s guidance.
+At the Isle de Allumettes, they parted, and Nicolet pursued his way with Indian companions only.
 A glance at the map is necessary to convey an idea of the journey thus made in a canoe.
-Starting from Quebec and leaving the St. Lawrence at its junction with the Ottawa, Nicolet ascended this stream to the tributary whose Indian name, Mattawin, signifies “Home of the Beaver”; thence Lake Nipissing was reached by means of a narrow passage or “carry.”
-Next his canoe floated down the French river into Georgian bay and Lake Huron.
-He passed the Manitoulin islands, skirted the shore of the great lake and came to the place where dwelt the “People of the Falls,” the Sault Ste.
-Marie familiar on modern maps.
+Starting from Quebec and leaving the St. Lawrence River at its junction with the Ottawa River, Nicolet ascended this stream to the tributary whose Indian name, Mattawin, signifies “Home of the Beaver”; then Lake Nipissing was reached utilizing a narrow passage or “carry.”
+Next, his canoe floated down the French River into Georgian Bay and Lake Huron.
+He passed the Manitoulin islands, skirted the shore of the great lake, and came to where the “People of the Falls” dwelt, the Sault Ste.
+Marie familiar with modern maps.
 Here he and his seven Hurons rested.
 But a few miles westward was the eastern extremity of the largest freshwater body in the world, Lake Superior.
-There is no evidence to show that Nicolet went nearer this lake than the sault, or falls.
-Instead he seems to have rested at the falls with his seven Huron companions, and then retraced his way down the strait and entered Lake Michigan through the Mackinac passage.
-For the first time a white man saw the broad surface of this inland sea.
-Along its northern shore his canoe was paddled by his dusky oarsmen.
-At the bay de Noquet he briefly tarried, and finally he came to the Menominee where that river pours into Green Bay.
+There is no evidence that Nicolet went nearer this lake than the sault or falls.
+Instead, he seems to have rested at the falls with his seven Huron companions and then retraced his way down the strait and entered Lake Michigan through the Mackinac passage.
+For the first time, a white man saw the broad surface of this inland sea.
+Along its northern shore, his canoe was paddled by his dusky oarsmen.
+At the bay de Noquet he briefly tarried, and finally, he came to the Menominee, where that river pours into Green Bay.